CiscoDevNet/code-exchange-repo-template/README.md

 ## Known issues

 Document any known significant shortcomings with the code.
-If using the issue tracker, state that here and provide any templates or conventions to be followed when opening a new issue.
+If using the [Issue Tracker](./issues), make that known here and provide any templates or conventions to be followed when opening a new issue.

 ## Getting help